aboutcode-org/ScoreCode/README.rst

 .. code-block:: bash

-    pip install scorecard
+    pip install scorecode

 Usage
 -----

-To use Scorecard, you need to call the `GetScorecard` function with the appropriate parameters.
+To use Scorecard, you need to call the `fetch_scorecard` function with the appropriate parameters.
 Below is a basic usage example:

 .. code-block:: python

-    from scorecard import GetScorecard
+    from scorecode.ossf_scorecard import fetch_scorecard

-    # Define platform, organization, and repository
-    platform = "github.com"
-    org = "nexB"
-    repo = "scancode-toolkit"

-    # Fetch the scorecard
+    # Fetch the scorecard data for a specific platform org and repo
-    data = GetScorecard(platform="github.com", org="nexB", repo="scancode-toolkit")
+    data = fetch_scorecard(platform="github.com", org="nexB", repo="scancode-toolkit")

     # Print the results
     print("Scoring Tool:", data.scoring_tool)